notioncollective/regexpoetics/README.md

  		- Count
  		- Musical notes
  			- Would parse all matches and then trigger notes for each match
+ - Maybe we should use captures and not matches?
+Have to theink about this a bit

 ## Release Notes